champignoom/bc-tis/README.md

 [TrustInSoft Analyzer] You can launch the GUI with:
      chromium-browser http://localhost:8080/
 ```
-Open http://localhost:8080/ in your browser and wait for a few seconds, you should see the graphical interface:
+Open http://localhost:8080/ in your browser and wait for a few seconds, we should see the graphical interface:

 ![tis-analyzer graphical interface](img/first-ub-gui.png)